HugoXK/ECE-311/README.md

 # ECE-311
 This repository is for ECE 311 Labs 2022 Spring Semester.
-Just for academic use and please don't copy!
+Only for academic use and please don't copy!

+Any action violates academic integrity is strictly forbidden and will be punished accordingly.